 In early spring or after heavy rains, places on the trail may be muddy.
 A hybrid bicycle is probably the best choice for the Greenway.
 An off road bike is fine but not necessary, while a road bike will work but is a little rough for riding the Greenway.

-The trail is closed in Letchworth Park from .5 miles south of the Parade Grounds to the Genesee River in Portageville (a section of Park Trail #7) due to potentially dangerous conditions from work related to installation of the new railroad bridge.
+The trail is Permanently Closed in Letchworth Park from about mile 53 south of the Parade Grounds to the Genesee River in Portageville (a portion of Park Trail #7) due to dangerous conditions resulting from land sliding into the gorge.
 Please obey barricades and signage at both ends of this closure.